howonlee/mertonon/essays/gantt.md

 Politics is at the core of the question of resource distribution in groups - it cannot be avoided and to avoid it is to fail at resource distribution.
 "Bob is reliable, Cobb is less so - put Bob on it" is a political decision.
 "Let's allocate more money into this, we need these Beepboopers to be better" is a political decision.
 Just as "Why couldn't it be 5?" is a fundamentally political question.

 Domains, decisions and issues which are putatively apolitical are really indicative of politics working so well that it becomes invisible.
 But to keep politics always invisible is a failure and mistake.
 To never talk about power is to encode structures of resource allocation without ever being able to revise them.
-Therefore, I recognize that it really isn't talk for polite company but excuse me for talking about power and politics frankly.
+Therefore, we recognize that it really isn't talk for polite company but excuse me for talking about power and politics frankly.

 ## Gantt Charts